 A policy filter is an additional security measure you can apply to a channel to restrict the available packages that can be sourced from it.
-You can filter packages by license, common vulnerability and exposure (CVE) score, CVE status, package age, and by using conda spec.
+You can filter packages by license family, common vulnerability and exposure (CVE) score, CVE status, package age, platform, and by using conda spec.
 For more information about CVE scores and status’, see Common Vulnerabilities and Exposures (CVEs).

-From the Channels page, click the plus icon next to Policy filters.
+From the Channels page, click Create under Policy filters.

 In the Exclude package if section, click Add filter.

-In the Filter group section that appears, set filter details for packages you wish to exclude from channels with this policy.
+In the FILTER GROUP section that appears, set filter parameters for packages you wish to exclude from channels with this policy.

-Repeat the two previous steps to apply further package filtering preferences.
+Repeat this process to apply further package filtering preferences.

-In the Override exclusions and include a package if section, click Add filter.
-Here, you can apply filters to include specific packages that would otherwise be excluded by your filters in the previous section.
+If necessary, in the Override exclusions and include a package if section, click Add filter.
+Here, you can apply filters to include specific packages that would otherwise be excluded by this filter.

-In the Active policy column, click the Apply policy dropdown, then select a policy to apply to the channel.
+From the Channels page, click Apply for any channel, then select a policy to apply to the channel.

 Once the policy is applied, the status beneath the policy will transition through the following phases: